bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Example, Hiding the Submenus" alt="Example, Hiding the Submenus." />

-First thing we&apos;re going to do, is we&apos;re going to set all of those initial list items to not display.
+<p>First thing we&apos;re going to do, is we&apos;re going to set all of those
+initial list items to not display.
 In the previous version of this project, we had some classes set up for Hide menu and Show menu.
 But here we&apos;re going to use the <b>CSS</b> property to set display to none.
-We&apos;ll see an even easier way in just a minute.
+We&apos;ll see an even easier way in just a minute.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 114. ul li ul display: none (69) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">